 The best stories are the ones that share your business, your passions, and your dreams & aspirations.
 Your personality.

-When planning your personal branding session, photograph stories that provide an insight to your business, your life outside of work, and your passions.
+When planning your personal branding session, photograph stories that provide an insight into your business, your life outside of work, and your passions.
 Note that all stories should show your personality.

 Not sure what your audience is interested in seeing?
 Look at your social media feed for posts that received the most interaction.
 How about frequently asked questions?
 Just a little bit of detective work will bring clarity.